Priyanshuy10/Priyanshuy10/README.md

 - 👋 Hi, I’m @Priyanshu Yadav.
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Projects.
-- 📫 How to reach me - priyanshuyadav004@gmail.com
+- 📫 Contact - priyanshuyadav004@gmail.com

 <!---
 Priyanshuy10/Priyanshuy10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.